-On December 15, 2023, in Alena Cruz and Shannon Payne vs. PBF Energy Inc., et. al, we and our subsidiaries PBF Energy Western Region and MRC were named as defendants in a class action and representative action complaint filed by Alena Cruz and Shannon Payne, and on behalf of all others similarly situated.
-The complaint contains allegations of Clean Air Act violations, claims for medical and environmental monitoring, liability for ultrahazardous activities, negligence, and public and private nuisance from MRC's operations.
+On December 15, 2023, in Alena Cruz and Shannon Payne vs. PBF Energy Inc., et. al., we and our subsidiaries PBF Western Region and MRC were named as defendants in a class action and representative action complaint filed by Alena Cruz and Shannon Payne, and on behalf of all others similarly situated.
+The complaint contains allegations of Clean Air Act ("CAA") violations, claims for medical and environmental monitoring, liability for ultrahazardous activities, negligence, and public and private nuisance from MRC's operations.
 The proposed class is all individuals who reside and/or work in the City of Martinez, including the surrounding communities of Alhambra Valley and Franklin Canyon, as well as El Sobrante, Hercules, Benicia, and Richmond, who have allegedly been exposed to elevated levels of spent catalyst discharged from MRC's operations during the period November 24, 2022 to the present.
 On December 21, 2023, plaintiffs granted an extension until February 5, 2024 for MRC to respond to the initial complaint.
 On February 5, 2024, MRC filed a motion to dismiss on the pleadings.
-In response, on February 16, 2024, plaintiffs filed a FAC.
-On February 29, 2024, MRC filed a motion to dismiss the FAC on the pleadings.
+In response, on February 16, 2024, plaintiffs filed a First Amendment Complaint (the "Cruz FAC").
+On February 29, 2024, MRC filed a motion to dismiss the Cruz FAC on the pleadings.
 Plaintiffs' opposition was filed on March 14, 2024.
 MRC filed its reply to plaintiffs' opposition on March 21, 2024.
-At the motion hearing on April 4, 2024, the Court granted MRC's request to dismiss all wrongly named PBF entities and plaintiffs' Clean Air Act and Medical Monitoring causes of action.
+At the motion hearing on April 4, 2024, the Court granted MRC's request to dismiss all wrongly named PBF entities and plaintiffs' CAA and Medical Monitoring causes of action.
 At the following Status Conference on April 4, 2024, the Court agreed that the Cruz and Piscitelli cases should now be related.
 The Court ordered the Cruz and Piscitelli plaintiffs to meet and confer on a joint discovery schedule and report back to the Court by the end of April 2024.
-MRC's renewed motion to relate the Cruz and Piscitelli cases was filed on April 26, 2024.
+On May 3, 2024, the Piscitelli Court denied MRC's motion to relate this case and the Piscitelli case (discussed above).
+On May 17, 2024, MRC filed its answer to the Cruz FAC.
+On June 5, 2024, the Court stayed the case, pending the outcome of the class property damage claim in the Piscitelli case.
 We presently believe the outcome will not have a material impact on our financial position, results of operations, or cash flows.